-Warm handoffs and mobile medical services place overdose survivors and other people with substance use disorders on a path to treatment and recovery, and they can decrease the risk of subsequent overdose.
+Drug poisoning survivors have a high likelihood of future hospitalization and fatal or near-fatal medical events.
+Warm handoffs place drug poisoning survivors and other people with SUDs on a path to treatment and recovery, and they can decrease the risk of subsequent drug poisonings.

 A study published in March 2023 in the American Journal of Preventive Medicine, examined patterns of opioid use disorder (OUD) treatment after adult Medicare participants received inpatient or emergency treatment for nonfatal opioid poisoning.
 Researchers found that receiving medication for OUD (MOUD) after a nonfatal opioid poisoning was associated with a 62 percent reduction in the risk of opioid poisoning death in the following year.
 The finding highlights the need to initiate treatment, including MOUD, following nonfatal opioid poisonings.